cs8898/openforti-tcp-relay/README.md

 # THI MAIL RELAY

-THI only allows SMTP from VPN
+THI only allows SMTP from VPN (meanwhile IMAP, TCP 993, is also only acceptablie via VPN)
 Here is the `containerized` fix for the problem...

 ## Why